When auto insurance shopping and switching is up, telematics data is crucial to compete

 In an ever changing insurance world, one component remains the same: consumers care most about price.

-With shifting driving behaviors, shopping for new insurance surged in 2020 and many consumers gravitated to big, well-known brands and offers for lower rates.
+With shifting driving behaviors, shopping for new auto insurance surged in 2020 and many consumers gravitated to big, well-known brands and offers for lower rates.
 Why?
 One reason is because inactivity of automobiles left consumers wondering if their rates should drop.

 There are many factors for consumers to consider when selecting an auto insurance provider and policy – but none is more important than price.
 When asking survey participants about the factors most important to selecting their insurance provider, they identified price first, then customer service and perceived trustworthiness: